votommy/FIRE/README.md

 TO DO:
 - Account for edge cases and improper user inputs.
-- Fix formatting on mobile devices
+- Fix formatting on mobile devices.
+- Implement API for tax rates and inflation rates.